scala/docs.scala-lang/overviews/parallel-collections/concrete-parallel-collections.md

 	...

-Combiners are implemented as Ctries under the hood - since this is a concurrent data structure, only one combiner is constructed for the entire transformer method invocation and shared by all the processors.
+Combiners are implemented as `TrieMap`s under the hood - since this is a concurrent data structure, only one combiner is constructed for the entire transformer method invocation and shared by all the processors.

-As with all parallel mutable collections, Ctries and parallel Ctries obtained by calling `seq` or `par` methods are backed by the same store, so modifications in one are visible in the other.
+As with all parallel mutable collections, `TrieMap`s and parallel `ParTrieMap`s obtained by calling `seq` or `par` methods are backed by the same store, so modifications in one are visible in the other.
 Conversions happen in constant time.